 A wheat field under a churning sky: a returning figure takes three steps while the father runs past the road's halfway mark.

-You still could not take
+You still could not walk

 the last step home.

-So while you were far off,
+But while you were a long way off,

 He would not let you go.